An accrued expense is one that is reported on at the date of purchase not the date of payment, unless those two dates are the same.

 When the payment is made in November, it will be removed from Accounts Payable account.

 According to a free online dictionary accrue means to increase or accumulate.

 In accounting terms it simply means the increase of an account.

 The Stationery expense account in the bookkeeping system has been increased by the addition of the box of paper.

 The Accounts Payable account has been increased by the amount still owing for the box of paper.
 The amount accrues in the Accounts Payable account on the Balance Sheet.

 The important thing about accrued expenses is how they show up on your profit and loss report.

 Accrued profit and loss statements always show the expenses in the month they were purchased (the date on the bill), not the month you actually pay for them.

-If you run a profit and loss report for November, your box of paper will not be on the November report, even if it has been paid in November, it will still be on the October report because that is the date it was purchased.
+If you run a profit and loss report for November, your box of paper will not be on the November report, even if it was paid in November.
+It will still be on the October report because that is the date it was purchased.